Citizens of Canada and Bermuda

 Visa Requirements - Citizens and Permanent Residents of Canada

 Citizens of Canada traveling to the United States do not require a nonimmigrant visa, except for the travel purposes described below.
-Canadian citizens who are inadmissible to the United States under immigration law, or have previously violated the terms of their immigration status in the United States can Learn More about ineligibilities related to Canadians on the CBP website.
-Canadian citizens with ineligibilities also have the option of applying for a visa and a waiver at the nearest U.S. Embassy or Consulate if it is more convenient for them.
+Canadian citizens who are inadmissible to the United States under United States immigration law or have previously violated the terms of their immigration status in the United States can Learn More about ineligibilities related to Canadians on the CBP website.
+Canadian citizens with ineligibilities can also apply for a visa at the nearest U.S. Embassy or Consulate if it is more convenient for them.

 Canadians require nonimmigrant visas for temporary travel to the United States for these purposes: